 South Africa and Malawi enjoy cordial and fraternal bilateral relations inclusive of political, economic and cultural relations and within the context of regional integration and intra-Africa trade.
-These bilateral relations are conducted under the framework of the JCC.
+These bilateral relations are conducted under the framework of the Joint Commission for Cooperation.

-Since its inception in May 2007, three sessions of the JCC were held in June 2008, September 2012 and April 2016, respectively.
-The fourth session of the JCC was held in South Africa in 2018.
+Since its inception in May 2007, three sessions of the Joint Commission for Cooperationwere held in June 2008, September 2012 and April 2016, respectively.
+The fourth session of the commission was held in South Africa in 2018.